Network News - November

 Presentation slides and additional resources, including Language Toolkit launch materials and HIPPY International resources, will be shared shortly.

-On the note of unpacking the event, we invite you to please take 5 minutes to share your feedback .
+Invitation to provide feedback: As a reflective practice, we invite you to please take five minutes to share your feedback and unpack the event.
 This helps us improve future planning and organising of webinars and events.

 External Training Opportunities